Property Taxes

 • Municipal tax: Set by Town of Rocky Mountain House Council annually.
 Main revenue generated by the municipality.

-• Education tax: The provincial government establishes the Education tax rate.
-The Town of Rocky Mountain House is required to collect the Education taxes on behalf of Alberta Education, but has no jurisdiction in setting this tax rate.
+• Education tax: The provincial government establishes the education tax rate.
+The Town of Rocky Mountain House is required to collect the education tax requisition on behalf of Alberta Education, but has no jurisdiction in setting this tax rate.

 • Seniors' Housing: Seniors' tax is collected on behalf of Westview Lodge.
 The Town of Rocky Mountain House does not control the amount requisitioned by Rocky Senior Housing Council.